How is Norway governed?

 Stortinget and the National Government

 Norway's national assembly, called Stortinget, consists of 169 representatives elected for a period of 4 years.
 The majority party or coalition of parties forms the Government.
 There may also be a minority government.
 The King appoints the Prime Minister.
-The distribution of representatives from the 19 counties (in 2019 and 11 counties from 2020 on) is determined by election regulations.
+11 counties (from 2020 on) is determined by election regulations.
 Ten political parties are represented in the Norwegian national assembly since the legislative election in 2021.
 Listed in order of the number of representatives after the 2021 parliamentary election, they are: The Labour Party (Arbeiderpartiet) (48 representatives), The Conservative Party (Høyre) (36 representatives), The Centre Party (Senterpartiet) (28 representatives), The Progress Party (Fremskrittspartiet) (21 representatives), The Socialist Left Party (Sosialistisk Venstreparti) (13 representatives), the Communist Party (Rødt) (8 representatives), The Liberal Party (Venstre) (8 representatives), The Christian Democratic Party (Kristelig Folkeparti) (3 representatives), The Green Party (Miljøpartiet de grønne) (3 representatives), and Patient Focus (Pasientfokus) (1 representative).

 The responsibilities of the Ministry of Education and Research are: